-Studies of the early Lunar orbiters demonstrated significant orbit disturbances, which were traced back to an irregular Lunar gravity field.
-The term "mascon" was introduced by 5 Muller & Sjogren (1968b) for describing these mass concentrations near the surface.
-In the same work, the name mascon was also introduced for the mathematical modelling of these mass concentrations.
-The concept was applied for several years to the gravity field of the Moon, as the method was ca-10 pable of the nearside restriction of data in opposite to spherical harmonic solutions.
-The interest of regional modelling of the Earth's gravity field significantly increased since the gravity field mapping mission GRACE (2002-2017) and its successor mission GRACE-FO (2018 - present).
-The new ob-15 servations enabled the analysis of temporal variations caused by water and ice masses redistribution, where regional gravity field modelling overcomes the spherical harmonic solutions.
-Hence, the mascon concept has been adapted and applied to Earth-related data by several research groups, either for regions of interest (Luthcke et al., 2008; Schrama et al., 2014; Ran et al., 2018) or on global scale (Koch & Witte, 1971; Andrews et al., 2015; Save et al., 2016).
+Studies of the early lunar orbiters demonstrated significant orbit disturbances, which were traced back to an irregular lunar gravity field.
+The term "mascon" was introduced by Muller and Sjogren (1968b) for describing these mass concentrations near the surface.
+In the same work, the name mas- con was also introduced for the mathematical modelling of these mass concentrations.
+The concept was applied for several years to the gravity field of the Moon, as the method was capable of the nearside restriction of data in contrast to spherical harmonic solutions.
+Interest in regional modelling of the Earth's gravity field has increased significantly since the gravity field mapping mission GRACE (2002-2017) and its successor mission GRACE-FO (2018-present).
+The new observations enabled the analysis of temporal variations caused by the redistribution of water and ice masses, where regional gravity field modelling overcomes the spherical harmonic solutions.
+Hence, the mascon concept has been adapted and applied to Earth-related data by several research groups, either for regions of interest (Luthcke et al., 2008; Schrama et al., 2014; Ran et al., 2018) or on a global scale (Koch and Witte, 1971; Andrews et al., 2015; Save et al., 2016).

 A closer inspection of the publications, however, shows a variety of approaches under the label of mascons.
-This article shall give a historical overview of the most promi- 25 nent representatives and an adequate definition of the mascon base functions.
-All different meanings of the investigated mascon approaches can be covered by the following definition: The term mascon either refers to the fact of a significant gravitational anomaly within a celestial body, or to a mod- 30 elling of these anomalies by localizing base functions.
-The localizing base functions which are labelled as mascons include point masses or discrete surface elements based on the simple layer potential.
-In case of surface elements, the surface density is constant per mascon and each localizing base 35 function is -in a spectral representation at least in the limit of high degree expansion- a two-dimensional step function on the sphere.
-Methods of post processing are also labelled as mascon approach when their surface elements have a constant surface density.
-The shape of the mascon is not relevant for the definition and the surface of the celestial body is not necessarily covered.
+This article will give a historical overview of the most prominent representatives and an adequate definition of the mascon base functions.
+All different meanings of the investigated mascon approaches can be covered by the following definition: the term mascon either refers to the fact of a significant gravitational anomaly within a celestial body or to a modelling of these anomalies by localising base functions.
+The localising base functions, which are labelled as mascons, include point masses or discrete surface elements based on the simple layer potential.
+In the case of surface elements, the surface density is constant per mascon, and each localising base function is - in a spectral representation, at least in the limit of high-degree expansion - a two-dimensional step function on the sphere.
+Methods of post processing are also labelled as a mascon approach when their surface elements have a constant surface density.
+The shape of the mascon is not relevant for the definition, and the surface of the celestial body is not necessarily covered.

-This publication is focused on the mascons' definitions and will ignore other processing steps, like back-ground models, regional constraints or regularization techniques.
+This publication is focused on the mascons' definitions and will ignore other processing steps, like background models, regional constraints or regularisation techniques.
 Each mascon approach is presented by the associated gravitational potential of a single element and its gradient in the notation of representative literature.
-Properties of each approach are deduced from the theoretical perspective only, but without treating programming experiments or numerical aspects.
-Such a detailed and comprehensive review of the different mascon approaches can not be found in literature to ur knowledge.
+The properties of each approach are deduced from the theoretical perspective only, but without treating programming experiments or numerical aspects.
+Such a detailed and comprehensive review of the different mascon approaches cannot be found in literature to our knowledge.

-In several previous articles, the authors quote only the original publication (Muller & Sjogren, 1968b) for the term mascon and restrict themselves in the following texts to a specific mascon approach with its literature (e.g.: Luthcke et al. (2008); Lemoine et al. (2007); Krogh (2011); Andrews et al. (2015)).
+In several previous articles, the authors quote only the original publication (Muller and Sjogren, 1968b) for the term mascon and restrict themselves in the following texts to a specific mascon approach with its literature (e.g. Luthcke et al., 2008; Lemoine et al., 2007; Krogh, 2011; Andrews et al., 2015).

-A point mass model and planar discs are applied for modelling the Lunar gravity field in (Wong et al., 1971) and both methods are considered as mascon approaches.
-In (Watkins et al., 2015; Save et al., 2016) different mascon approaches are presented in the introductions, but without formulas or historical background.
-The authors of both articles classify three principle concepts:
+A point mass model and planar discs are applied for modelling the lunar gravity field in Wong et al. (1971), and both methods are considered as mascon approaches.
+In Watkins et al. (2015) and Save et al. (2016), different mascon approaches are presented in the introductions, but without formulas or historical background.
+The authors of both articles classify three principal concepts: